Philanthropy: money and/or time given for the wellbeing and benefit of others.

 I view art in all its forms as important as the air we breathe and the water we drink.
 Art is the way we share, individually and collectively, most profoundly through its connections with the human spirit.
 The arts can also be invaluable as a means to encourage peace and understanding, often between those with opposing views and beliefs.
 Making art for others is of far more consequence than making money for myself.

 Although I am not rich, I count myself as fortunate and have the means to make a contribution when others who have less do not.
-I feel a responsibility to do so, however the costs are considerable.
+I feel a responsibility to do so.

-My decision to devote myself to creating art and ideas for all results in my having far less income than I would otherwise enjoy, and I have gradually spent all my savings supporting the products of my vocation.
+My decision to devote myself to creating art and ideas for all results in my having less income than I would otherwise enjoy.

 Despite the challenges of my philanthropic work, I continue to believe in the importance of making art and ideas that are accessible without the barrier of having to pay for it.
 I consider those things of most importance have nothing whatsoever to do with money, and I want those with least to have the same opportunities of being enriched by music, paintings, poetry and more, as those who are economically wealthy.
 Hope, compassion, kindness, and love are of greatest value.
 These cost nothing to give but our effort to act well, and I view making art in this same way.